Katamori/php-web-projects-2017/README.md

 Technical info:

-- the site contains *quite little* HTML content and almost entirely lacks CSS so far
+- the site utilizes php in majority in the codebase, containing *quite little* HTML and nearly zero CSS so far
     - the reason behind it is that currently I'm focusing on backend functionality with all my capacities
-- sessions defined by myself are stored in $_SESSION['custom']
+- sessions defined by myself and/or the programs are stored in $_SESSION['custom']

 Descriptions themselves: